Registration

 I need to report this issue to the registration office right away.

-I don’t know my address yet when school starts.
+What if I don't know my address at the start of the school year?
 What should I enter when I register?

 I can then notify the registration office of my change of address at any time.
 The address provided at the time of registration is particularly important because it is the one that will be used to contact me by mail, if necessary.

-Yes, I need to report this to the Registrar’s Office as soon as possible.
+Yes, I need to report this to the registration office as soon as possible.

 student with a disability

-Requests for Accommodations for Courses and/or Exams and Competitive Exams in 2026–2027
+Requests for Accommodations for Academic Work and/or Exams and Competitive Exams in 2026–2027

 2. First-time registration at UM: Fill out the online form.
-Re-registration at UM: Go to your digital workspace and click the "Handy" tab to submit your request.
+Re-registration at UM: Go to your digital workspace (ENT) and click the “Handy” icon to submit your request.

-3. I am scheduling an appointment for a consultation with the Occupational Health Service (SCMPPS) and the Handiversité program.
+3. I'm scheduling an appointment for a consultation with the Occupational Health Service (SCMPPS) and the Handiversité program.

 Special Study Programs (RSE)

-The University of Montpellier offers various special statuses that allow for adjustments to academic requirements, including elite athlete status, artist status, employee status, innovative entrepreneur status, and student activist status, among others.
+The University of Montpellier offers various special statuses that allow for adjustments to the academic program: elite athlete status, artist status, employee status, innovative entrepreneur status, socially engaged student status, etc.

 special circumstances

 Current regulations do not allow registration by a third party.
-If I am unable to do so for a valid reason, I must contact the Registrar’s Office.
+If I am unable to register in person due to a major obstacle, I must contact the Registrar’s Office.

 I am waiting to sign an apprenticeship contract.
 Can I still enroll?

-I can only enroll in an apprenticeship program if I have received the commitment certificate from the CFA; I can contact the admissions office.
+I can only enroll in an apprenticeship program if I have received the certificate of enrollment from the CFA; I can contact the admissions office.

 I am a minor.
 What do I need to do to register?

-I must provide a registration authorization form signed by my legal guardians (see the list of required documents provided by my school).
-Once completed, the form will be kept on file by the registration office.
+I must provide a registration authorization form signed by my legal guardians (see the list of required documents from my school).
+Once completed, it will be kept in my file by the registration office.

 I have dual citizenship, including French citizenship.
 Under which citizenship should I register?